What is BPD?

 BPD Treatment Medication

-Individuals with borderline personality disorder (BPD) suffer from marked affective disturbance, an unstable sense of self, difficulty in interpersonal relationships and heightened impulsivity, leading to high rates of self-harm and suicide.
+Individuals with borderline personality disorder (BPD) suffer from marked affective disturbance, an unstable sense of self, difficulty in interpersonal relationships, and heightened impulsivity, leading to high rates of self-harm and suicide.
 Patients are often refractory to treatment and are at high risk for acute or dangerous presentations, with a serious impact on mental health services.

 There has been much debate on the effectiveness of pharmacotherapy in treating different facets of the psychopathology of the disorder.
-Several guidelines recommend the use of antidepressant agents, mood stabilizers for affective dysregulation and impulsive-behavioural dyscontrol, and antipsychotics for cognitive-perceptual symptoms.
+Several guidelines recommend the use of antidepressant agents, mood stabilizers for affective dysregulation and impulsive-behavioral dyscontrol, and antipsychotics for cognitive-perceptual symptoms.

 BPD Inpatient Treatment